25prabhu10/notes/docs/Languages/Git/Git.md

 ### Reflog

-- Git reflog has the superpower to **track the head**.
+- Git reflog has the superpower to **track the head**

 - The difference between log and reflog is that:

-  - `git log` will track every commit that you make and record it as a snapshot at a particular time, whereas `git reflog` will keep track of commits that are made as well as the commits that are discarded.
+  - `git log` will track every commit that you make and record it as a snapshot at a particular time, whereas `git reflog` will keep track of commits that are made as well as the commits that are discarded

 - This is provided in a rolling buffer for 30 days

-- The `git reflog` command will list down the logs whenever the HEAD changes like the branch was created, cloned, checked-out, renamed, or any commits made on the branch.
+- The `git reflog` command will list down the logs whenever the HEAD changes like the branch was created, cloned, checked-out, renamed, or any commits made on the branch

 ```bash
 git reflog